AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/public-classes-and-enum/messaging-push-payload.md

 ---
 title: MessagingPushPayload
-description: This document explains how to use MessagingPushPayload class for getting the notification attributes like title, body, actions etc for creating a push notification from a received AJO push payload.
+description: This document explains how to use MessagingPushPayload class for getting the notification attributes like title, body and actions for creating a push notification from a received AJO push payload.
 keywords:
 - Adobe Journey Optimizer
 - Messaging